gestalt-config/gestalt/README.md

 )
 // load a kotlin data class
 val pool: HttpPool = gestalt.getConfig("http.pool")
-// get a list of objects as well. val hosts: List<Host> = gestalt.getConfig("db.hosts", emptyList())
+// get a list of objects, or an empty collection if there is no hosts found. val hosts: List<Host> = gestalt.getConfig("db.hosts", emptyList())
 ```